-NOTE: The Lighthouse Grounds, Museum and Gift Shop are now open 7 days a week, from 10:30 to 4:30 through May 23, weather permitting.
-Hours will lengthen as the summer progresses.
+NOTE: The Lighthouse Grounds, Museum and Gift Shop are now open 7 days a week, from 10:30 to 5:30, weather permitting.
 (The Lighthouse Tower remains closed to the public because of Covid restrictions.
 Watch this space for any changes.)

 In January, Governor Andrew M. Cuomo and the U. S. Army Corps of Engineers announced a $30.7 million contract to protect the Montauk Point Lighthouse from shoreline erosion.
 The project, awarded to H&L Contracting of Bay Shore, is already underway, and is expected to take approximately two years to complete.